-Cleaning out an estate can take a lot of time, patience, and money.
+Estate cleanouts can take a lot of time, patience, and money.
 There are many decisions that need to be made in order to effectively and efficiently clean out an estate.
-Here are some ways to help you determine how much an estate cleanout may cost.
+Here are some ways to help you determine how much estate cleanouts cost.

 Some items have minimum value, or may cost more to sell or dispose of than they are worth.
 Donating items is a great way to save money on cleanout costs.
 Many donation companies can send out a box truck to pick up items from a home to sell at their retail location.
 However, many companies schedule pickups at least a week in advance and have policies about what they can and cannot pick up.
 Most companies will allow you to take items to their retail locations if pickup services are not available.
-Most donation companies do not charge for picking up donations, so using this service can save you time and money.
+Most donation companies do not charge for picking up donations, so using a company that specializes in estate cleanouts can save you time and money.

-Estate cleanout costs can differ greatly, but these are some great ways to estimate costs when cleaning out an estate.
+Estate cleanouts can differ greatly, but these are some great ways to estimate costs when cleaning out an estate.

 For information on biohazard remediation services throughout the United States, visit ABRA at https://www.americanbiorecovery.org/.
 For information on estate cleanouts in South Carolina, visit https://www.palmettocommercialservices.com.